A-Hmao language: Consonants

+Moreover, Gerner (2022) treats breathiness as a property of the onset, such as [lʱ] in the word lif [lʱi11] 'two', and reports a fricative aspirated lateral [ɬʰ], as in the word [ɬʰi11] 'become'.

 Vowels

 Tones

 On the basis of the eight tones of A-Hmao, in the eastern region, the fourth, sixth, and eighth tones are broken up partially or entirely into two categories.
 At most, there can be up to eleven tones.
 Essentially, nouns and quantifiers are part of the first category, and they are higher in pitch.
 Other word classes are part of the second category, and they are lower in pitch.

 The A-Hmao language displays extensive tone sandhi.
 Similar to other branches of the West Hmongic languages, the tone sandhi happens on the second syllable when the first syllable of a disyllable word is level tone (first and second tone).

 Grammar

 Morphology and vocabulary

-The morphology of the three branches of the Hmong language is basically the same.
+The morphology of the three branches of the Hmong language is very similar.
 The following examples are from Central Miao.
 A-Hmao is similar to Hmong, which is an isolating language in which most morphemes are monosyllables.
 As a result, verbs are not overtly inflected.
 Tense, aspect, mood, person, number, gender, and case are indicated lexically.